8. March 2017

 To calculate TCO, it is important to understand that the true costs of a logistics system are more than just the initial investment or capital expenditure (CAPEX).
 A systems integrator must consider operational costs (OPEX) in order to provide a comprehensive TCO for the initial installation and to predict possible savings.

 There will always be certain areas in a logistics solution that require human resources.
-Labor costs are strongly dependent on the degree of automation.
+Labour costs are strongly dependent on the degree of automation.
 However, TGW ensures that these areas are ergonomically designed, resulting in better working conditions, higher productivity and fewer injuries.
 Technology has evolved into goods-to-person systems — such as the TGW FlashPick® and PickCenter product families that support up to 1,000 picks per hour for the most effective deployment of people and equipment — which meet growing omni-channel demands with single-piece-picking solutions.
 With this state-of-the-art technology, operators’ performance is increased by fivefold, while picking errors are reduced significantly.

 The combination of the intelligent TGW Software Suite with energy-efficient components that feature lightweight construction, gears and drives, ensures that TGW’s automated solutions use up to 50 percent less energy (depending on the system requirements).
 For example, TGW KingDrive® conveyor technology, which — compared to conventional conveyor systems — is engineered to decrease energy costs by more than half.